YFMLutz-RA/radioactive-legal/docs/terms.md

 RadioActive provides the technology platform used to deliver Station Apps but does not monitor, control, endorse, or review Station content prior to its distribution through the Platform and assumes no responsibility for such content.

+Stations are also solely responsible for maintaining all licenses and permissions necessary to stream or distribute their audio programming and other content, including music licensing where applicable.

-Stations are also solely responsible for the operation of promotions, contests, prizes, or sponsor offers conducted through the Station App, including prize fulfillment, compliance with applicable laws, and honoring offers made to listeners.
+Stations are further responsible for the operation of promotions, contests, prizes, or sponsor offers conducted through the Station App, including prize fulfillment, compliance with applicable laws, and honoring offers made to listeners.

 ## 3. Station Responsibility for Content